 The two main differences between the two are price and purpose.
 Qualia Mind is an all-around nootropic that will target memory, focus, energy, health, and mood.
 It also costs an insane amount of money at $139 per bottle with much higher dosages.

 On the other hand, Qualia Focus is strictly targeting, you guessed it, focus and concentration.
-It’ll feature a lot of the same ingredients as Qualia Mind, but will cost half as much.
+It’ll feature many of the same ingredients as Qualia Mind but will cost half as much.
 There are also a few ingredients not found in Qualia Mind that you’ll find in Qualia Focus.

 Qualia Focus Ingredients

-Speaking of ingredients, you’re probably interested in seeing what’s included in one serving of Qualia Focus.
-Bear with us because there are 24 of them, but we’ll give you a brief overview of each one and why they were used in this supplement.
+Speaking of ingredients, you’re probably interested in seeing what’s included in one serving of Qualia Focus

 Let’s see what Qualia Focus has in it!